google/zerocopy/README.md

   the `alloc` crate is added as a dependency, and some allocation-related functionality is added.

-- **`byteorder`** (enabled by default)
-  Adds the `byteorder` module and a dependency on the `byteorder` crate.
-  The `byteorder` module provides byte order-aware equivalents of the multi-byte primitive numerical types.
-Unlike their primitive equivalents, the types in this module have no alignment requirement and support byte order conversions.
-This can be useful in handling file formats, network packet layouts, etc which don't provide alignment guarantees and which may use a byte order different from that of the execution platform.

 - **`derive`**
   Provides derives for the core marker traits via the `zerocopy-derive` crate.
 These derives are re-exported from `zerocopy`, so it is not